Electronic Arts: 2025–present: Leveraged buyout

-EA announced on September 29, 2025, that it has reached a $55 billion deal to go private with the help of a group of investors, including Saudi Arabia's Public Investment Fund (PIF), Silver Lake and Jared Kushner's Affinity Partners.
-The deal is subject to regulatory approval and stockholders, but is expected to complete by June 2026.
-Of the total price, $20 billion would be backed by loans from JPMorgan Chase, with the rest covered by equity.
-If completed, it would be the largest leveraged buyout to date, exceeding the $32 billion buyout of TXU Energy in 2007.
-The Financial Times said that the buyout is not expected to hit any regulatory hurdles, in part due to the political climate in the United States due to Kushner, who is US President Donald Trump's son-in-law, and has a good relationship with the Saudis.
+EA announced on September 29, 2025, that it has reached a $55 billion deal to go private with the help of a group of investors, including Saudi Arabia's Public Investment Fund (PIF), Silver Lake and Jared Kushner's Affinity Partners, subject to regulatory approval and stockholders, and was expected to complete by June 2026.
+Of the total price, $20 billion was backed by loans from JPMorgan Chase, with the rest covered by equity.
+The Financial Times said that the buyout is not expected to hit any regulatory hurdles, in part due to the political climate in the United States due to Kushner, who is US president Donald Trump's son-in-law, and has a good relationship with the Saudis.
 The Financial Times also reported that, as part of the buyout transition and to cover the debt, the new owners plan to significantly reduce operating costs by incorporating artificial intelligence throughout the company.

 Analysts said that the buyout was likely driven by Saudi Arabia's intention to become a leader in esports; the PIF already had a 9.9% share of EA before the buyout, and EA's properties like Madden and FIFA have been very lucrative titles for both esports and revenues.
+The Wall Street Journal reported that following the proposed buyout the PIF would own the bulk of EA shares at 93.4% ownership, while Silver Lake and Affinity Partners would hold minor stakes of 5.5% and 1.1% retrospectively.
 Others expressed concern that with Saudi control, content of new EA games would be restricted by the cultural values of Saudi Arabia, potential limiting LGBTQ+ content in games like The Sims or Mass Effect, even though Wilson said that EA's core values would remain unchanged by the buyout.
 Analysts and EA employees also expressed concern that there would be layoffs and studio divestment as part of the acquisition, following several years of layoffs in the video game industry, as such trimming would be necessary to assure profitability to pay off the debt being used in the buyout.
 The company has told its staff there are no immediate plans for staff reduction, and that EA would retain creative control on its games products after the buyout.